-- 6.1.2 Susceptibility to Event Risk: Susceptibility to sudden, extreme events that could severely impact the brokerage industry is an important indicator due to its volatile nature.
+8.1.2 Susceptibility to Event Risk: Susceptibility to sudden, extreme events that could severely impact the brokerage industry is an important indicator due to its volatile nature.
 Event risks could be triggered due to geopolitical, economic, social, and or financial sector risks and impact capital markets.
-We believe that such events could have significant negative implications for business risk of brokerage industry if markets under perform for a relatively long period. - 6.1.3 Regulatory Regime: Regulator's role in the form of new regulations, market development, and support provided through various actions can have a significant impact on the brokerage industry.
+We believe that such events could have significant negative implications for business risk of brokerage industry if markets under perform for a relatively long period.

+8.1.3 Regulatory Regime: Regulator's role in the form of new regulations, market development, and support provided through various actions can have a significant impact on the brokerage industry.
 The impact can be viewed as positive or negative for the sector depending on how entity has positioned itself via robustness of its operations and controls.
 Herein cost of compliance for the industry is an important aspect as it can affect industry structure and level of competitiveness through consolidation.
-At the same time, development of capital markets could broaden the scope and prospects of new products and investors through innovation, an important criterion for future performance. - 6.1.4 Relative Position: Relative position reflects the standing of the entity in the brokerage industry.
+At the same time, development of capital markets could broaden the scope and prospects of new products and investors through innovation, an important criterion for future performance.

+8.1.4 Relative Position: Relative position reflects the standing of the entity in the brokerage industry.
 The stronger this standing is, the greater is the entity's ability to sustain pressure on its business volumes and profit margins.
-This standing takes support from two major factors: i) market share and brand equity, and ii) growth trend. - 6.2 Performance: PACRA also analyses the revenue quality.
+This standing takes support from two major factors: i) market share and brand equity, and ii) growth trend.

+8.2 Performance: PACRA also analyses the revenue quality.
 PACRA sees concentration at both product and customer levels.
 Brokerage business derives strength from diversity of revenue streams and diversity in client base.
 Brokers that are not dependent on a few major clients, and therefore have low concentration risk, are better placed.
 The structure of brokerage fee is also evaluated.
 The mix of value versus scrip revenue, institutional, HNWs and individual client mix, the interplay of foreign vs. local clients is reviewed.
 The longevity and retention of clients and average brokerage fee and its relativeness in the industry is also analyzed to determine operational profitability.
 The alternative revenue streams from underwriting and advisory services are analyzed to form a view on how significant these are and whether they represent a sustainable revenue stream.
-The overall profitability and its sustainability is important as it determines the broker's ability to sustain its operations and act as a first line of defense against other sources of risk or loss. - 6.3.1 PACRA considers three types of revenues as core: brokerage fee, commission and advisory fee.
+The overall profitability and its sustainability is important as it determines the broker's ability to sustain its operations and act as a first line of defense against other sources of risk or loss.

+Performance:

+Volume, stability and diversification in revenue base, control over costs, profitability

+8.2.1 PACRA considers three types of revenues as core: brokerage fee, commission and advisory fee.
 The first type of revenue is most prevalent; the second is relevant for firms, which are engaged in underwriting etc. The third is yet to make sizable presence in the domestic market but few brokerage firms have established themselves well in this arena.
-It is pertinent to analyze each of these revenue streams to form a view on their significance and sustainability. - 6.3.2 The performance of the proprietary book and the broker's reliance on capital gains is analyzed.
+It is pertinent to analyze each of these revenue streams to form a view on their significance and sustainability

+8.2.2 The performance of the proprietary book and the broker's reliance on capital gains is analyzed.
 Brokers that are highly reliant on proprietary trading profits are considered volatile as operational profitability through core activities (brokerage fee, underwriting, and advisory) is considered superior by PACRA.

-- 6.3.3 A positive adjustment could be made to a broker's earnings and profitability score where earnings have proved to be stable through a cycle or where recent performance suggests a sustainable improvement compared to the broker's historical average.
-Conversely, high earnings volatility or a recent structural weakening of performance could lead to a negative adjustment. - 6.3 Strategy: PACRA evaluates the strategy of the management and the viability of its plans for future growth.
-Earnings prospects are monitored, based on budgets and forecasts prepared by the management.
-The underlying assumptions are reviewed along with the management's track record in providing reliable budgets and forecasts.
+8.2.3 A positive adjustment could be made to a broker's earnings and profitability score where earnings have proved to be stable through a cycle or where recent performance suggests a sustainable improvement compared to the broker's historical average.
+Conversely, high earnings volatility or a recent structural weakening of performance could lead to a negative adjustment.

+Strategy: